Find Free Madison County IL Public Records (Lookup Resource)

 Edwardsville, Illinois 62025

-Additionally, citizens can order Madison County divorce records and marriage certificates through the Illinois Department of Health.16 Inquirers must fill out an application for marriage verification or application for dissolution of marriage, and attach a copy of a non expired government issued photo ID and $5 fee payable to:
+Inquirers must fill out an application for marriage verification or application for dissolution of marriage, and attach a copy of a non-expired government-issued photo ID and a $5 fee payable to:

 Illinois Department of Public Health